SpangeWenkies/markovmath/README.md

 * and extensible toward **differentiable algorithms** (gradients of expectations through stochastic dynamics).

 The long-term goal is to provide a clean “mathematical backbone” you can use to implement and verify constructions from modern Markov process theory, Dirichlet form theory, and potential theory.

+Python being OOP might not be ideal.
+Future Rust or C++ implementation might be coming later.

 ---